lightly-ai/lightly/docs/source/docker/getting_started/selection.rst

     .. code-block:: python

         {
-            "nSamples": 100, # set to the number of samples you want to select "strategies": [
+            "n_samples": 100, # set to the number of samples you want to select "strategies": [
                 {
                     "input": {